osrf/dynamic_config/README.md

 // Add parameter p1 with value 100
 builder.addParameter("p1", 100)

-// Add parameter p2 with ~p2 (in Parameter Server) or 200
+// Add parameter with the value in parameter ~p2 of the Parameter Server,
-builder.addParameter("p2", "p2", std::string("default_value"));
+// if the parameter doesn't exist the default value is used. builder.addParameter("p2", "p2", std::string("default_value"));

 // Build the configuration